meiyor/DeepGaze-Text-Embedding-Map/README.md

 We used a data intersection between [COCO](https://cocodataset.org/#home) and [SALICON](http://salicon.net/) to perform our evaluations using the fixations from SALICON and the panoptic annotations/segmentations from COCO.

-First download the data from the following link:
+First download the data from the following links:

 [COCO images](https://drive.google.com/uc?export=download&id=1RM4gXlSIic22HvYHaS5XOGmjcLDSUiUv)
 [Fixation HDF5](https://drive.google.com/uc?export=download&id=102FzMhYTnFQQw_LriKy51prZw43pYfYW)